cryptopanter/Btc-signature-check/README.md

 Here you can convert your pubkey into Bitcoin address or vice versa: https://bitcointools.site/tool/address-to-pubkey

 The public key can only be used to receive funds, and the private key is used to sign transactions to spend the funds.
+There is a mathematical relationship between the public and the private key that allows the private key to be used to generate signatures on messages.
+This signature can be validated against the public key without revealing the private key.